Alibaba in talks with HKEx on ownership structure ahead of IPO-sources

-HONG KONG (Reuters) - Alibaba Group Holding Ltd ALIAB.UL is in talks with the Hong Kong stock exchange about allowing its founders to maintain control over the Chinese e-commerce company even after it becomes listed, people familiar with the matter told Reuters.
+HONG KONG Aug 19 (Reuters) - Alibaba Group Holding Ltd is in talks with the Hong Kong stock exchange about allowing its founders to maintain control over the Chinese e-commerce company even after it becomes listed, people familiar with the matter told Reuters.

 Alibaba is widely expected to launch an initial public offering worth more than $15 billion by the end of the year, with Hong Kong tipped as the likely venue.

-The Hong Kong Exchanges and Clearing Ltd (0388.HK), however, generally disapproves of dual class listings, which favor a company's founders and management over its individual investors.
+The Hong Kong Exchanges and Clearing Ltd, however, generally disapproves of dual class listings, which favour a company's founders and management over its individual investors.

 "If Alibaba wants to pursue this type of structure, I think they'll have to try and do something more subtle, more realistic than a dual share," said one Hong Kong banker familiar with the discussions between Alibaba and the exchange.

 Alibaba, which has yet to officially announce that it will hold an IPO, and the Hong Kong exchange both declined to comment on the shareholding talks.

 Swire Pacific is the only Hong Kong listed company that has dual class shares, a structure that pre-dated tougher rules implemented by the exchange a few years ago.